Meta Pixel Code

 Selection Criteria

-• Relevant professional experience in the International Business, Marketing, and HRM industry
+• Relevant professional experience in the industry

 • Demonstrated research record including scholarly publications in academic journals